eoksum/donaldtrumpbottf2/README.md

 **Link comes here soon**

 # NOT GUARANTEED
 You **might** get banned from some servers, or in casual you might get vote-kicked.
+Im not responsible for the shit-storm anyone might cause by using this tool I created for joking purposes only.
+I recommend not to be annoying to people trying to have good time in their pastime.

+# THIS AIN'T A CHEAT
+Header tells it all.
+This ain't a cheat.
+It just sends Donald Trump's words into game's chat.
+Don't be dissapointed.

 # USAGE STEPS
 **1-)** Change Team Fortress 2 keyboard layout and set Forward, Backward, Left and Right keystrokes to direction keys.
 With this setting, you can keep playing while sending constant Donald Trump Quotes into chat.